caph1993/caph-docs/readme.md

 $$
 This line is a new paragraph because of the display mode of the preceding formula.

-This is a new paragraph.
+This is also a new paragraph.
 It has several phrases in new lines.
 These lines are separated by at most one newline character (`\n`) and as many